 Belize: Country and Foreign Investment

-Belize has a democratic, bi-cameral legislature based on the Westminster system.
-Queen Elizabeth II of Great Britain is the titular Head of State, represented by Governor General Sir Colville Young since 1993.
+Belize has a democratic, bicameral legislature based on the Westminster system.
+Queen Elizabeth II of Great Britain is the titular Head of State; she is represented by the governor-general, a post which has been held by Sir Colville Young since 1993.

-Belize has a legal system based on common law.
-There is a Supreme Court, and the chief justice is appointed by the Governor-General on the advice of the prime minister.
-The Caribbean Court of Justice (CCJ) has replaced the Judicial Committee of the Privy Council as the court of last instance for members of the Caribbean Community (Caricom) and also serves as an appeal court in both civil and criminal cases from common law courts in these member states.
+The legal system in Belize is based on common law.
+There is a Supreme Court, and the chief justice is appointed by the governor-general on the advice of the prime minister.
+The Caribbean Court of Justice (CCJ) is the court of last instance for Belize, as it is a member state of the Caribbean Community (CARICOM).
+This court also serves as an appeal court in both civil and criminal cases from common law courts in these member states.